 Mobile Value Proposition

 The whole idea of building a separate Monitor app makes sense.
-Even though Monitor web app can integrate with other third-party IT tools like VictorOps, PagerDuty and Remedy, the dedicated Monitor app provides more context and real-time data to help admins make decisions.
+Even though Monitor web app can integrate with other third-party IT tools like VictorOps, PagerDuty and Remedy, the dedicated Monitor app provides more context and real-time notification and data to help customers make decisions.

 Mobile Dashboard Use Case